urql-graphql/urql-exchange-graphcache/docs/resolvers.md

 - arguments: the arguments used in this field.
 - cache: this is the normalised cache, this cache provides us with a `resolve` method more about this underneath.
-- info: contains the fragments used in the query and the variables in the query.
+- info: contains the fragments used in the query and the field arguments in the query.

 The `cache.resolve` method is used to get links and property values from the cache, our cache methods has three arguments: